 The School Setting:

-A school setting for an autistic child should be highly structured and have familiar routines that the child can anticipate.
-Communication is encouraged through speech as well as sign, symbols, photos and objects, depending on the ability of the child.
-A classroom set up specifically for autistic children would tend to be low arousing (plain walls so it is not too distracting) with objects and toys organised neatly and clearly labelled.
+A school setting for a child with autism should be highly structured and have familiar routines that the child can anticipate.
+Communication should be encouraged through speech as well as sign, symbols, photos and objects, depending on the ability of the child.
+A classroom set up specifically for autistic children should be low arousal (calm and quiet environment with neutral walls and dividers so it is not too distracting) with objects and toys organised neatly and clearly labelled (no clutter!).

 To encourage communication for children able to understand symbols or photos, the child would have to ask for an object of choice through speech, sign or through giving a picture or a symbol sentence to an adult of the desired object in exchange for the object.
 You will be aware if your child uses pictures or symbols at school.